Industries

 Summary

 SFDR reporting is achieved by meeting disclosure requirements, but the regulation offers flexibility in how firms fulfill these.
-While SFDR mandates the structure for disclosures through templates, it leaves room for interpretation regarding the specific content that constitutes compliance.
+While the SFDR mandates the structure for disclosures through templates, it leaves room for interpretation regarding the specific content that constitutes compliance.
 Funds must clearly explain how they fulfill the requirements of their chosen classification - Article 8, 8+, or 9 - and ensure that portfolio companies provide the necessary data to align with the fund’s ESG strategy.

-Finally, SFDR is continuously evolving, with ongoing consultations and reviews from the EU aimed at improving reporting efficiency.
+Finally, the SFDR is continuously evolving, with ongoing consultations and reviews from the EU aimed at improving reporting efficiency.
 More updates might come in 2025, so stay tuned!

 At Atlas Metrics, we understand how challenging it can be for funds to navigate SFDR regulatory requirements.